-Birds may not show emotions exactly like humans do, but angry bird behavior is easily recognizable and can be useful for a birder to understand so they know when a bird is upset or agitated.
+Birds may not show emotions exactly the way that humans do, but angry bird behavior is easily recognizable and can be useful for a birder to understand.
+This can help know when a bird is upset or agitated.

 Why Birds Get Angry

 Birds get angry for many reasons, all of which are linked to their survival.
 The degree of anger and what makes birds upset can vary by season and by what local resources the bird has available, but the most common reasons for angry birds include:

 - Territory Invasion: Birds have different needs for territory and individual space, but when they feel their space invaded or disrupted, they can become very angry.
 Birds may be territorial about a particular feeding area, nesting location, or other types of personal habitat, and they will express anger to protect it and keep other birds or animals away.

 - Mating Competition: The mating urge can heighten emotions in many species, including birds.
 Males especially can be much more subject to showing anger during the breeding season when they are seeking a mate.
 An angry male bird may take his anger out on competing males, but not usually on the females he hopes to impress.

 - Predators: The approach of a predator into a bird's territory, whether it is near a nest, a favorite feeding space, or just near the bird in any area can trigger an angry reaction.
 Becoming angry at a predator's intrusion can help the bird chase the predator away, whether it is a bird of prey, mammal, reptile, or even a human.

 Any bird species can show anger, but some birds have more volatile personalities than others.
 The birds that typically show the hottest tempers and lowest tolerance for disruptions include:

 Just like with humans, different individual birds can have different tolerances for anger and other emotions, and one bird may be far more easygoing than another under the same circumstances.

 How Birds Show Anger